 - 1.2.1 Gaensslen, R. Sourcebook in Forensic Serology, Immunology, and Biochemistry.
 (1983) U.S. Dept. of Justice, Washington, D.C., p.
-191-195. - 1.2.2 Metropolitan Police Forensic Science Laboratory Biology Methods Manual, 1978, Section 4.
+191-195. - 1.2.2 Metropolitan Police Forensic Science Laboratory Biology Methods Manual, 1978, Section

-2.1 To provide a presumptive test for the presence of urine on relevant evidentiary material.
+2.1 To provide a presumptive test for the presence of urine on relevant evidentiary

-- Urease Reagent

-- Sterile/Nanopure H20

-- Small Corks (to fit 12x75mm test tubes)

-- 12x75mm test tubes

-- Red Litmus Paper

-- 4.1 Cut out \sim 2.0cm2 piece of suspected urine stain and controls, cut them into small pieces and place them into appropriately labeled 12x75mm test tubes. - 4.2 Add 3-4 drops of dH20 and 6-7 drops of Urease Reagent to each test tube. - 4.3 Cut a slit into the bottom of each cork and insert a small piece of red litmus paper into the slit. - 4.4 Place one of the corks (with litmus paper) into each tube; do not allow the litmus paper to come into contact with the liquid. - 4.5 Incubate the tubes for 30 minutes at 37°C. - 4.6 Note and document any change in the color of the litmus paper that occurs within the incubation time.
+- Sterile/Nanopure H20 Small Corks (to fit 12x75mm test tubes) 12x75mm test tubes Red Litmus Paper Procedure 1.1 Cut out ~2.0cm2 piece of suspertal pieces and place the 2 Add ?
+4.1 Cut out ~2.0cm piece of suspected urine stain and controls, cut them into small pieces and place them into appropriately labeled 12x75mm test tubes. - 4.2 Add 3-4 drops of dH20 and 6-7 drops of Urease Reagent to each test tube. - 4.3 Cut a slit into the bottom of each cork and insert a small piece of red litmus paper into the slit. - 4.4 Place one of the corks (with litmus paper) into each tube; do not allow the litmus paper to come into contact with the liquid. - 4.5 Incubate the tubes for 30 minutes at 37°C. - 4.6 Note and document any change in the color of the litmus paper that occurs within the incubation time.
 A positive reaction (+) is recorded when the red litmus paper turns blue.
 When there is no color change noted, a negative (-) result is recorded.

-5.1 Controls include positive (known urine stain) and negative (dH_2O blank) and a substrate control where appropriate and available.
+5.1 Controls include positive (known urine stain) and negative (dH2O blank) and a substrate control where appropriate and available.